ToniTannoury/InterCollab/README.md

 >Have you ever wanted to livestream your content to an unlimited audience and potentially monetize it?
 InterCollab was developed to make this process easy and accessible to everyone.

 >InterCollab is here to enhance content creation, providing you with the ability to host multiple live rooms tailored to your chosen categories.
-You can share your audio, video, engage in chat, and exchange ideas with participants from all around the world.
+You can share your audio, video, live screen share and engage in a text chat with participants from all around the world.
 InterCollab offers the flexibility to create public rooms open to anyone, private rooms requiring a unique PIN provided by the creator for access, and paid rooms that necessitate users to pay a specific amount of coins for entry.

 <h3> Room Creator Stories </h3>